denisrpriebe/booj-books/README.md

 ### Open Library API

-Behind the scenes, this application is powered by [Open Library's API](https://openlibrary.org/developers/api).
+Behind the scenes, this application is powered by [Open Library's API](https://openlibrary.org/developers/api). *Unfortunately, it appears that a vast majority of the books this API provides data for are missing images and descriptions among other things.*

 On a side note, after working with this API, I am not happy with it.
 Data returned from the Open Library API is inconsistent, confusing and sometimes doesn't return any results at all.
 If I where to do this project again I would definitely look into consuming a different third party API.
 However, I think it will suffice for this simple code test.